ubuntu army

 a micro-community

 An Ubuntu Link is an incredibly simple mechanism.
-It is a direct link between you and a family in need.
-In building an Ubuntu Link, we are creating a new extended family.
-We are creating a micro-community between ourselves and a vulnerable individual, and their family.
-To do this, we need to leave our comfort zones, and introduce ourselves to the people living on the other side of the road.
-On the other side of the river.
-On the other side of the socio-economic, racial or religious divide.
+It is a direct link between us and a vulnerable member of our community.
+It is a direct link to a member of our community from whom we are separated.
+In building an Ubuntu Link, we are building a micro-community between ourselves and a vulnerable individual, between ourselves and an "other".
+To build an Ubuntu Link, we need to leave our comfort zones, and introduce ourselves to the people living on the other side of the street, on the other side of the socio-economic, political, racial or religious divide.
 On the other side of our fear.

 Hi